COURSES + INTENSIVES

 Beginner visual training for product designers

-This is a method first taught at Stanford University that creates a space for honest, connected conversations without voices becoming dominating or submissive.
-Play with tools from Ethnography, Resilience Research, and Non-Violent Communication.
+This is based on the methods that Nethra Samarawickrema and Yuri Zaitsev first developed at Stanford University that create a space for honest, connection without voices becoming dominating or submissive.
+It is the intersection of Ethnography, Trauma Research, Resilience Research, and Non-Violent Communication.

 find it online